 Crucial DDR4-2133 32GB Dual-Channel Memory Kit Review

-Considering the fact that one of the standout features of the Skylake platform is support for up to 64GB (4x16GB) of system memory - Haswell & Broadwell were limited to 32GB - we thought it was time to test out a larger yet still relatively affordable memory kit.
+Considering the fact that one of the standout features of the Skylake platform is support for up to 64GB (4x16GB) of system memory – Haswell & Broadwell were limited to 32GB – we thought it was time to test out a larger yet still relatively affordable memory kit.
 Looking back in time, when the Haswell-E LGA2011-3 platform launched we had the opportunity to review a quad-channel 32GB DDR4-2133 memory kit from Crucial.
-Not only was it the cheapest 32GB kit available at the time - a 'mere' $420 USD / $450 CAD - but as we found out it overclocked pretty well considering its low default frequency.
+Not only was it the cheapest 32GB kit available at the time – a mere $420 USD / $450 CAD – but it overclocked pretty well considering its low default frequency.

 So in this review we are going to see how this kit performs and also how well it overclocks, since a solid result in that department could easily make its slight price premium worthwhile for those interested in maximizing performance.